 - 3. Promote a collaborative approach to managing these risks.
-Shared efforts on modern slavery, which should be a pre-competitive issue, will cut valuable time and cost.
+Shared efforts on modern slavery, should be a pre-competitive issue.
+Regulators could support industry by making this clear.
+Shared efforts on risk management will cut valuable time and cost right across the economy.
 Key steps that the WA could take include: - a.
-Engaging with the NSW Government to learn from its experience of public sector procurement reform. - b.
-Seeking to engage the existing Intergovernmental Network on Modern Slavery in Public Procurement on renewables. - c.
+Engaging with the NSW Government to learn from its experience of introducing modern slavery risk management into public sector procurement. - Seeking to engage the existing Intergovernmental Network on Modern Slavery in Public Procurement to identify and promote best practice in managing risk to human rights in renewable supply chains. - c.
 Engaging with the Federal government to create a forum where industry, government and civil society organisations can work together, to identify known human rights risks that are being experienced across key industries such as renewables, prioritise the different challenges, and problem solve issues as they arise.